furkanarabaci/Janken/README.md

 Notes:
 - Game can currently support AI vs AI.
-- Player vs Player can be done with using same page, not via internet.
+- Player vs Player can currently be done with using same page, not via internet.
 - It is indeed can be done in a couple hours, but i took my time to improve things a little.
 - It doesn't currently show who picked who at the last round, only shows who won.
 - I didn't use any unit test, but i tested app in two different browsers. ( chromium and konqueror )